SetProtocol/STIPS/STIPS/STIP-001.md

 *   Issuance flow handles replicating the current debt position by borrowing assets from the Lending protocol, while redemption handles paying back the debt.
+*   Issuance and redemption flows would work correctly provided the sync function is called before each issuance and redemption.
+    *   In Compound we only synced the debt positions, as the number of cTokens remained constant.
+    *   In Aave, we would need to sync both collateral and debt positions.
+*   We can use our current DebtIssuanceModule along with the new ALM.
     *   DebtIssuanceModule flows are Lending protocol agnostic.
     *   The borrowing and repayment parts of the flows are handled entirely by the associated Leverage Module, which is triggered by the issue/redeem hooks.
-*   Issuance/redemption are also not dependent on the interest rate accrual mechanism.
-The only requirement is that the sync function must be called before issuance/redemption.
-*   Hence **No**, issuance and redemption are not affected by these differences.
-And we can use our current DebtIssuanceModule along with the new ALM.

 #### Do these differences in interest accrual mechanisms affect the number of arbitrage opportunities available?